wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-analytics.md

 Azure Storage Analytics performs logging and provides metrics data for a storage account.
 You can use this data to trace requests, analyze usage trends, and diagnose issues with your storage account.

 To use Storage Analytics, you must enable it individually for each service you want to monitor.
-You can enable it from the [Azure Management Portal](https://manage.windowsazure.cn/).
-For details, see [How to monitor a storage account](http://www.windowsazure.cn/documentation/articles/storage-monitor-storage-account/).
+You can enable it from the [Azure Management <!-- deleted by customization Portal](portal.azure.com).
+For --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn/); for <!-- keep by customization: end --> details, see [How <!-- deleted by customization to monitor --><!-- keep by customization: begin --> To Monitor <!-- keep by customization: end --> a <!-- deleted by customization storage account](http://www.windowsazure.cn/documentation/articles/storage-monitor-storage-account/) --><!-- keep by customization: begin --> Storage Account](/documentation/articles/storage-monitor-storage-account) <!-- keep by customization: end -->.
 You can also enable Storage Analytics programmatically via the REST API or the client library.
 Use the [Get Blob Service Properties](https://msdn.microsoft.com/zh-cn/library/hh452239.aspx), [Get Queue Service Properties](https://msdn.microsoft.com/zh-cn/library/hh452243.aspx), and [Get Table Service Properties](https://msdn.microsoft.com/zh-cn/library/hh452238.aspx) operations to enable Storage Analytics for each service.

 The aggregated data is stored in a well-known blob (for logging) and in well-known tables (for metrics), which may be accessed using the Blob service and Table service APIs.